 Facilitating effective meetings

-The National Oceanic and Atmospheric Administration (NOAA) Digital Coast offers some useful training guides and tip sheets, including "Introduction to Planning and Facilitating Effective Meetings" and "Techniques for Facilitating Virtual Meetings."
+The National Oceanic and Atmospheric Administration (NOAA) Digital Coast offers some useful training guides and tip sheets, including "Introduction to Planning and Facilitating Effective Meetings."

-A NERRS Science Collaborative web page offers resources for project teams as they seek to design and modify projects using virtual methods for engaging team members, end users, and stakeholders.
+A NERRS Science Collaborative web page offers resources for project teams as they seek to design and modify projects using virtual methods for engaging team members, intended users, and stakeholders.

 Resource: Lessons in Virtual Engagement